Living with ADOA: Management and Lifestyle

 This page provides educational information on managing ADOA and making lifestyle adjustments.
 It does not replace professional medical advice, and you should always consult your neuro-ophthalmologist before starting any new treatments or supplements.

-Get notified when new research about Autosomal dominant optic atrophy is published.
+Get notified when new evidence is published on Autosomal dominant optic atrophy.